Limiting Moments of Autocorrelation Demerit Factors of Binary Sequences: Introduction

 \end{theorem} Note that this shows that the variance tends to $0$ as $\ell$ tends to infinity, a fact earlier proved by Borwein and Lockhart \cite[pp.\ 1469--1470]{Borwein-Lockhart}.
-In a previous paper, the authors developed a combinatorial theory for determining the $p$th central and standardized moments of the demerit factor, which enabled them to obtain an explicit calculation of the skewness \cite[Thm.\ 1.3]{Katz-Ramirez}. \begin{theorem}[Katz--Ramirez, 2023] For every positive integer $\ell$, we have
+In \cite[Thm.\ 1.3]{Katz-Ramirez}, a combinatorial theory was developed for determining the $p$th central and standardized moments of the demerit factor, which enabled the explicit calculation of the skewness \begin{theorem}[Katz--Ramirez, 2024] For every positive integer $\ell$, we have

 and